-Feature sensitive surface extraction from volume data.
 Kobbelt et al. [26] proposed a feature preserving approach to surface extraction from volume data.
-Their approach utilizes feature edge and feature point detection with some heuristics related to normal variation; then more samples are inserted in detected feature regions to improve the representation of sharp features.
-Ju et al. [27] improves this method, and the improved method is used for mesh repair with feature preservation [28].
-A sampling pattern to represent feature and blend regions which minimizes normal variation and noise was proposed in [29].
+Their approach utilizes feature edge and feature point detection with some heuristics related to normal variation; then, more samples are inserted in detected feature regions to improve the representation of sharp features.
+Ju et al. [27] improve this method and the improved method is used for mesh repair with feature preservation [28].
+A sampling pattern to represent feature and blend regions, which minimizes normal variation and noise, was proposed in [29].
 This approach still depends on an accurate detection of feature regions.
-Vorsatz et al. [30] proposed another way for feature preserving remeshing, where an estimated scalar curvature field forces vertices to snap to features.
+Vorsatz et al. [30] proposed another method for feature-preserving remeshing, where an estimated scalar curvature field forces vertices to snap to features.
 Though explicit thresholding is avoided, curvature estimation is still necessary.
-Our approach not only deals with sharp features, but also smooth ones; it incorporates normal information, but no higher-order differential quantities.
+Our approach deals not only with sharp features but with smooth ones also; it incorporates normal information but no higher-order differential quantities.

-B. Overview
+1.2 Overview

-Based on the feature sensitive metric, an efficient anisotropic remeshing method can be derived.
+Based on the feature-sensitive metric, an efficient anisotropic remeshing method can be derived.
 By exploiting properties of the mapping between a surface Φ and its image manifold Φ_f , one can recognize and extract feature regions.
 The computation of integral invariants used for feature extraction can greatly benefit from the new remeshing approach.
-Morphology based on the feature sensitive metric and feature sensitive curve smoothing performed via Φ_f allow us to improve feature extraction results.
-We also show how a smoothed skeleton, constructed in the feature sensitive sense, is used for classification, for automatic modification of features, or for interactive editing operations.
+Morphology based on the featuresensitive metric and feature-sensitive curve smoothing performed via Φ_f allows us to improve feature extraction results.
+We also show how a smoothed skeleton, constructed in the feature-sensitive sense, is used for classification, for automatic modification of features, or for interactive editing operations.

-The paper is organized as follows.
-Section II describes geometry and the algorithm for feature sensitive remeshing.
-The extraction of feature regions is discussed in Section III.
-Global descriptors such as the skeleton (with respect to the feature sensitive metric) of a feature region serve for classification and manipulation of feature regions in Section IV.
-Experimental results are presented and discussed in Section V and finally we conclude this paper and discuss future work in Section VI.
+The paper is organized as follows: Section 2 describes geometry and the algorithm for feature-sensitive remeshing.
+The extraction of feature regions is discussed in Section 3.
+Global descriptors such as the skeleton (with respect to the feature-sensitive metric) of a feature region serve for classification and manipulation of feature regions in Section 4.
+Experimental results are presented and discussed in Section 5 and, finally, we conclude this paper and discuss future work in Section 6.

-II.
-FEATURE SENSITIVE REMESHING
+2 FEATURE SENSITIVE REMESHING

-A. Definition and Geometric Properties
+2.1 Definition and Geometric Properties

 Any isotropic surface remeshing or sampling algorithm, which is not confined to the 3D case, can just as well be applied to $\Phi_f \subset \mathbb{R}^6$ instead of Φ .
-This is a simple approach to feature sensitive remeshing and feature sensitive sampling, respectively: it places more points in highly curved areas than in flat ones.
+This is a simple approach to feature-sensitive remeshing and feature-sensitive sampling, respectively: It places more points in highly curved areas than in flat ones.
 We have verified this transfer for various remeshing and sampling algorithms [19], [21], [31], [32].
-We would like to point out that the use of $\Phi_f \subset \mathbb{R}^6$ is mainly for a simple transfer from isotropic to non-isotropic remeshing algorithms and for a simple introduction of the fs metric.
-As will be seen from the developments given below, we can still explain everything in \mathbb{R}^3 via an appropriately combined processing of points and normals and thus the use of the image manifold in \mathbb{R}^6 does not result in any computational overhead over working in 3D.
+We would like to point out that the use of $\Phi_f \subset \mathbb{R}^6$ is mainly for a simple transfer from isotropic to nonisotropic remeshing algorithms and for a simple introduction of the fs metric.
+As will be seen from the developments given below, we can still explain everything in \mathbb{R}^3 via an appropriately combined processing of points and normals and, thus, the use of the image manifold in \mathbb{R}^6 does not result in any computational overhead over working in 3D.

-Here we focus on fs isotropic meshes.
-They stem from nearly equilateral and equally sized triangles in
+Here, we focus on fs isotropic meshes.
+They stem from nearly equilateral and equally sized triangles in \mathbb{R}^6 .

-\mathbb{R}^6 .
 In the next sections, we will see that such meshes are very useful for feature extraction and for simplifying and accelerating the algorithms for fs morphology on surfaces which are proposed in [2].
-They are also used for feature sensitive smoothing which achieves similar effects as geometric snakes [33], but in a simpler way.
+They are also used for feature-sensitive smoothing, which achieves similar effects as geometric snakes [33], but in a simpler way.